NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 Machine learning is the study of algorithms that improve automatically through experience.
 This is an overview class that covers the fundamentals: classification, regression, and model training and evaluation across a variety of approaches, both old and new.

 ### Prerequisites
 For this course, it is extremely helpful to be familiar with probability, statistics, python programming and matrix math.
-Here are some [prerequisite materials](prerequisites.md) to get up to speed.
+We expect students to come prepared with those skills.
+Here are some [prerequisite materials](prerequisites.md) to get up to speed, in case you need a refresher.

 ### Class Meeting Time & Place
 Section 1: Mon Wen 9:30AM - 10:50AM Frances Searle Building 2107